How to compute the Frobenius-Schur indicator of a unipotent character of a finite Coxeter system: Introduction

 \end{enumerate} It takes some care to adequately describe $\Uch(W)$ for all finite, irreducible Coxeter systems $(W,S)$, and this description is not so well-known as that of, say, $\Irr(W)$.
 Section \ref{uch-sect} below supplies these missing details, which for the moment we can work without.

 This paper concerns an interesting way of making sense of the question: is there a well-defined notion of a Frobenius-Schur indicator for a ``unipotent character'' $\Phi \in \Uch(W)$?
-Many of the results and definitions involved in telling this story can be found scattered throughout the literature, and one should thus regard this paper as about 75\% expository$-$with the remaining 25\% dedicated in large measure to extending various results for Weyl groups to arbitrary finite Coxteter systems.
+Many of the results and definitions involved in telling this story can be found scattered throughout the literature, and one should thus regard this paper as about 75\% expository$-$with the remaining 25\% dedicated in large measure to extending various results for Weyl groups to arbitrary finite Coxeter systems.

-Recall that if $G$ is a finite group, then the Frobenius-Schur indicator of an irreducible character $\Phi \in \Irr(G)$ is the number \be \fsd(\Phi) \omdef = \ee As is well-known, $\fsd(\Phi)$ is also the average value of $\Phi(g^2)$ over $g \in G$.
+Recall that if $G$ is a finite group, then the Frobenius-Schur indicator of an irreducible character $\Phi \in \Irr(G)$ is the number \be \fsd(\Phi) \omdef = \ee Alternatively, $\fsd(\Phi)$ is also the average value of $\Phi(g^2)$ over $g \in G$ (as is explained, for example, in the proof of \cite[Theorem 23.14]{JL}).
 Since $\Uch(W)$ consists of formal objects and not characters, one cannot apply this definition directly, and it is not at all obvious what kind of definition could serve as an appropriate substitute.

 If $(W,S)$ is crystallographic, there is an easy way of circumventing this difficulty.
 In this case the elements of $\Uch(W)$ are in bijection with the unipotent characters of various finite reductive groups having $W$ as Weyl group.
 While not clear \emph{a priori}, it turns out that all of the actual characters corresponding to a given $\Phi \in \Uch(W)$ have the same indicator$-$an observation of Lusztig \cite{LRational} which we state precisely as Proposition \ref{classical-fsd} below.
 There is thus a logical definition of $\fsd$ on $\Uch(W)$ when $(W,S)$ is crystallographic, which happens to have the following simple description: define $\fsd(\Phi)$ to be 1 if $\Eig(\Phi)$ is real and $0$ otherwise.